Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 As I mentioned above, one of the most effective marketing tactics is to focus on the fear of being left behind by competitors.

 This can be a great way to identify new projects for your clients.
-If the competitors are investing in a project with potentially massive upside, you can use that as a motivator for a new deal.
+If the competitors are investing in a project with a potentially massive upside, you can use that as a motivator for a new deal.

 Competitor-focused strategies are particularly effective when pitching to incumbents in intensively competitive markets.
 Such businesses are wary of losing their position and will usually overspend to build any kind of marketing “moat” around their dominance.